-When I first started to bore you to tears with my reminiscence of Shay Gap I told how ‘Paddy’ my predecessor was pulling around 4 a week and was slopping bucket loads of spillage down the gurgler, but the company didn’t care they were happy with the figures he was giving them; in a way this meant a problem for me.
+When I first started to bore you to tears, with my reminiscence of Shay Gap, I told how ‘Paddy,’ my predecessor, was pulling around 4 kils. a week, and was slopping bucket loads of spillage, down the gurgler, but the company didn’t care, they were happy with the figures he was giving them; in a way, this meant problems for me.

-Come my first Friday night and I had more than 9 gallons of beer up my sleeve, so I turned on beer on the house for the best part of half an hour, the customers didn’t know what hit them, have one on the house was unheard of, I reckoned I had around a gross of pots (10oz) to give away.
-From then on I knew what to do with my excess beer.
+Come my first Friday night, and I had more than 9 gallons of beer up my sleeve, so I turned on “beer on the house’, for the best part of half an hour, the customers didn’t know what hit them, having one on the house was unheard of, I reckoned I had around a gross of pots (10oz) to give away.
+From then on, I knew what to do with my excess beer.

-My bar became not only the men’s drinking hole but their bank and store and post office, there was no need for them to ever go anywhere but my “Wet” canteen, my sales went way up, and I never had less than one casual working for me the whole time I was open.
+My bar became not only the men’s drinking hole, but their bank, and store, and post office, there was no need for them to ever go anywhere, but my “Wet” canteen, my sales went way up, and I always had at least one casual working for me, the whole time I was open.

 I’ll save up for another time, the business of the “girly magazines, my boys, and the sergeant of police”.
 I mustn’t forget too, to tell about the great beer delivery disaster, rivalled only by Bristow’s “Great Tea Trolley Disaster of ’67”